andycranston/monopng/README.md

 + 0,49 is the bottom left hand corner
 + 99,49 is the bottom right hand corner

-The is a method called `box` - here is an example use:
+The method called `solidrectangle` creates a solid rectangle - here is an example use:

-mpng.box(25, 10, 50, 30, 192)
+mpng.solidrectangle(25, 10, 50, 30, 192)

-This creates a solid box 50 pixels wide by 30 pixels deep of pixel valu 192 (a nice dark grey).
+This creates a solid rectangle 50 pixels wide by 30 pixels deep of pixel value 192 (a nice dark grey).
 The left hand corner of the box is at pixel coordinates 25, 10.

 To write the PNG image to a file use the `write` method.
 For example: